Dolce and Gabbana Light Blue Sun Pour Homme is a limited edition released in 2019 and a flanker of the original Light Blue from 2007.

 Heck, even Tom Ford does synthetics, and they are in my opinion the best perfume brand in the world.
 Nonetheless, I didn’t expect miracles with this perfume, like the second coming of Creed Aventus, and my expectations were moderate.

 Alright now.
 You wanted to know why am I placing Sun above the Light Blue Eau Intense, which everyone seems to be raving about for years now.

-It is the fact that even with the limited release label, at this moment, Sun is still cheaper than Eau Intense, it performs better, and they are so close in the composition that you will no care for the minor differences.
+It is a fact that even with the limited-release label, at this moment, Sun is still cheaper than Eau Intense, it performs better, and they are so close in the composition that you will not care for the minor differences.

 And yes, by sharing the composition with Eau Intense, it does it with the original Pour Homme as well.

-One thing that is also missing here is sharpness and harshness from Eau Intense.
+One thing that is also missing here is the sharpness and harshness of Eau Intense.